mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_drone_core.md

 This sets a callback that will be notified if a new system is discovered.

+If systems have been discovered before this callback is registered, they will be notified at the time this callback is registered.

 **Note** Only one callback can be registered at a time.
 If this function is called several times, previous callbacks will be overwritten.

 **Parameters**